-You must be present for all of 3 days of training, the last 2 days of clinic, and may not miss more than 2 clinic sessions.
+Participants must be present for all 3 days of training, the last 2 days of clinic, and may not miss more than 2 clinic sessions.
 No exceptions!
-Educators who do not meet these attendance requirements will not receive credit for the course.
+Participants who do not meet these attendance requirements will not receive credit for the course.

-You are responsible for sharing contact information with your students' parents.
-If situations arise that will cause you to miss a tutoring session, or to be late for a tutoring session, you must inform the UURC Trainer and students' parents as soon as possible.
+Participants are responsible for sharing contact information with their students' parents.
+If situations arise that will cause the participant to miss a tutoring session, or to be late for a tutoring session, the participant must inform the UURC Trainer as soon as they occur.

-Your attendance and follow-through are of the utmost importance because the UURC has recruited struggling readers to work with you.
+Your attendance is of the utmost importance because the UURC has recruited struggling readers to work with you every day.
 If you are absent, they do not receive intervention.